 The Year 2036 Problem

 A Unix timestamp is the number of seconds since the beginning of the year 1970.
-It's often stored as a signed 32-bit integer, which can go up to 2^(32-1).
-That's only 68 years, and 1970+68 is 2036.
+It's often stored as a signed 32-bit integer (i32), which can go up to 2^(32-1).
+If you do the math, that's only 68 years, so we'll be facing a similar problem 68 years after the year 1970.
 Thus, we have a year 2036 problem.

 yearlen (8 bits)